abhimantiwari/abhimantiwari.github.io/_pages/about.md

 author_profile: true
 ---

-This is the blogging site.
-You can find out blogs relatd to Web apps troubleshooting and diagnotics.
+Engineer with Microsoft, working on the ASP.NET team, and doing a lot of .NET debugging, profiling, reverse engineering, and web-application performance tuning.

+I owe a lot to the community, and I'm trying to pay it forward by contributing a little bit back through any means possible.
+This blog is my humble way of giving back to society.
+You can find blogs on Web Apps technologies, Azure SQL/Data, Azure Bot Services, Diagnostics, and other related technologies on the portal.
+More to come!

-You can find the source code for some of the samples at [GitHub](https://github.com/abhimantiwari).
+Some of the samples' source code is available on [GitHub](https://github.com/abhimantiwari).
 <br/>
 <br/>
 <br/>